Thanks for kind words.

 I gave 3 timed GMAT preps (never gave more because I thought with some of the repeat questions, the scores would be inflated and would give me over confidence).
 I also did 6 CAT of Manhattan but untimed.

 Stamina and focus also do not give any problem.
-Having mentioned all above, I feel an error log
+Having mentioned all above, I feel an

 and specific focus on weaker areas will help me overcome the set back.